Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

 ### Joe Rogan helps his friends

-One fascinating aspect of Enneagram Type 8s is that when they are doing well or are in "security," they can embody positive traits of Type 2, known as "the helpers."
+One aspect of Enneagram Type 8s is that when they are doing well or are in "security," they can embody positive traits of Type 2, known as "the helpers."
 This shift is evident in Rogan's relationships with his friends and colleagues.

 Many of Rogan's friends speak about his generosity and genuine happiness at their success.
 They describe him as a good friend who gives gifts and celebrates others' achievements.
 This behavior aligns perfectly with the Type 8's growth direction towards Type 2, where they channel their strength and resources into supporting others.